enricostara/kotlin-cli-chat/README.md

 ## the reasons
-As an old Java developer with a few projects behind me, I wanted to take a picture of my first impressions of using Kotlin and write this project as a guide/reference for myself and others developers who might find it useful.
+As an old Java developer with a few projects behind me, I wanted to take a picture of my first impressions of using Kotlin and write this project as a guide/reference for myself and other developers who might find it useful.

 Probably the Kotlin I wrote will look still boring to the seasoned Kotlin programmers.